-Accordingly, when determining if more than 50% of participation rights or voting rights have been met, the participation rights or voting rights that are directly or indirectly held or exercisable by a headquarter company itself are not taken into account.
+When determining if the "more than 50% of participation rights or voting rights" requirement has been met, the participation rights or voting rights that are directly or indirectly held or exercisable by a headquarter company itself are not taken into account.
 However, the participation rights and voting rights which are indirectly held or exercisable by another person through a headquarter company are taken into account.